 - Rectifying the written material in accordance with standard written English

-- Reading Comprehension (RC): You will be given a passage and you need to answer questions related to it.
+- Reading Comprehension (RC): You have to answer questions related to a given passage.

 - Critical Reasoning (CR): A short passage is given.
 You need to find the premise, conclusion, assumption, etc.

 - Sentence Correction (SC): A part of the sentence is underlined, and five options are provided.
 You need to spot the error and mark the right option.

 This is all there is to know about the GMAT Verbal syllabus.
 It should get you through the section without trouble.